mneilly/Emacs-Persistent-Overlays/README.md

 the underscore delimited full path of the file instead of using a SHA1 hash.
 Overlay file names always end with .pov.

-**pov-property-name** specifies a property symbol that must exist in an overlay for it to be handled by this mode.
-By default it is set to the symbol **'invisible** so that overlays which hide sections of a buffer are stored.
+**pov-property-names** specifies a list of property symbols that must exist in an overlay for it to be handled by this mode.
+By default it is set to a list containing the symbol **invisible** so that overlays which hide sections of a buffer are stored.
 This was the primary motivation for this mode.

-If **pov-auto-save** is t all overlays containing **pov-property-name** will be saved in the directory indicated by **pov-directory** when the buffer is saved.
+If **pov-auto-save** is t all overlays containing properties in **pov-property-names** will be saved in the directory indicated by **pov-directory** when the buffer is saved.

 If **pov-auto-load** is t existing overlays for the buffer will be